jmi2k/ats-mini/docs/source/recovery.md

 5. Release the BOOT button

 The receiver will enter into the recovery mode and you can flash the ESP32-S3 controller as usual.

+If your radio only has the BOOT button, use a slightly different recovery sequence:

+1. Connect the receiver via USB to a computer
+2. Press and hold the BOOT button
+3. Power on the receiver
+4. Release the BOOT button

+The receiver will enter into the recovery mode and you can flash the ESP32-S3 controller as usual.

+If your radio doesn't have the BOOT button pads at all, you can short the ESP32-S3 pin 27 (GPIO0) to the ground to simulate the BOOT button press.